What could you do with an extra $10,000? It might not be as hard as you think! Don’t miss these helpful and practical ways to save $10,000 this year.

 Would you spend it on gifts for the people you love?
 Splurge on an amazing vacation?
 Treat your self to a deluxe spa day and a new wardrobe?
 Use it as a down payment on a new car?

 Or would you use it to build financial security?
-After all, $10,000 would be enough to build a real emergency fund, make a big dent in our debt, or be great seed money for starting a business.
+If you could save $10,000, it would be enough to build a real emergency fund, make a big dent in your debt, or be great seed money for starting a business.

 And while saving that amount of money in just one year may seem like a daunting prospect, I promise that it is absolutely doable.
 In fact, with some smart planning, budgeting and yes, a few sacrifices, you could have that balance in your bank account one year from today.

-Your first step is to make sure you’ve got a “baby” emergency fund of $1000 in place that will help you cover any surprise expenses that pop up—the dog is sick and needs to go to the vet, the car has a flat tire, the coil burned out on your water heater, etc.—all those oops moments that would’ve had you reaching for the credit card in the past.
+Your first step is to make sure you’ve got a “baby” emergency fund of $1000 in place that will help you cover any surprise expenses that pop up — the dog is sick and needs to go to the vet, the car has a flat tire, the coil burned out on your water heater, etc. This fund covers all those oops moments that would’ve had you reaching for the credit card in the past.
 If you don’t yet have an emergency fund, here’s how to save that first $1,000.

 Once your debt’s under control or paid off to a point you’re comfortable with, then it’s time to start!